Nodulaire/ELK-Ansible/Documentation/Elasticsearch-Info-v1.md

 Now I will describe the most significative options :
 * *es_cfg_file* : This is the path to the file we need to modify.
-* *es_version* : The version of elasticsearch you want to install (the lastest when I written this document)
+* *es_version* : The version of elasticsearch you want to install (the latest when I written this document)
 * *es_cluster_name* : The name of the hosts cluster
 * *es_node_name* : The name of the node (Host)
 * *es_path_xxx* : File location